Ariana1729/ariana1729.github.io/_posts/NT/2020-11-17-Ramification1.md

 title: Ramification Part 1
 ---

-The proofs for statements can be found in Neukirch Section 1.8.

 Let \\(\mc A\\) be an arbitrary Dedekind domain with field of fractions \\(K\\) and let \\(L/K\\) be a finite extension of fields.
 Let \\(\mc B\\) be the integral closure of \\(\mc A\\) in \\(L\\).

 For any prime \\(\mf p\in\mc A\\), we let its factorization in \\(\mc B\\) be given by \\(\prod_i\mf P_i^{e_i}\\).
 We define \\(e_i\\) as the **ramification index** of \\(\mf P_i\\) and the degree of the field extension \\(f_i=\left[\mc B/\mf P_i:\mc A/\mf p\right]\\).